• Skip to primary navigation

 Schedule and price

 My course lasted from 10 am to 4 pm, with a couple of coffee breaks.
 You are invited to arrive with food containers to bring home what you prepare.
-I had a welcome snack (a surprise prepared by Patrizia) and lunch at school and then I took home what became my dinner.
+As soon as I arrived there was a welcome snack (a surprise prepared by Patrizia) and lunch at school and then I took home what became my dinner.

 I paid 100 euros which included food and course.
-I definitely recommend to follow a cooking course.
+I definitely recommend following a cooking course.
 You bring back not only lovely dishes and new recipes but also good memories and new friends.

 Filed Under: All Categories, Food & Wine, Piemonte Tagged With: chocolate, gluten free, torino, turin, Vegan, vegetarian